 Home-based workers tend to over-economize on office furniture – at least in the very beginning.
 If you are a solo worker, the workplace design will simply depend on your individual needs.
-You can just take some old chairs and table from your garage, and viola, you’ve got yourself a furnished office!
+You can just take some old chairs and a table from your garage, and voila, you’ve got yourself a furnished office!

 Home office furniture plays a very important role in every business.
 The furniture inside an office creates the atmosphere and sets the mood; nobody wants to work in an office with drab, dreary furniture.
 And by “office furniture,” we mean more than just the desk.
 Office furniture also includes other items: chairs, bookcases, file cabinets, storage containers, wastebaskets, and more.
 No matter what type of office furniture you would like in your office, there are a variety of styles to choose from.

-However, furniture will become a considerable concern if you begin to employ other people and they work in your home office.
+However, the furniture will become a considerable concern if you begin to employ other people and they work in your home office.
 Instead of putting individual requirements first, the needs of the group should receive primary consideration.
 With the addition of employees, your workspace design now calls for a stronger emphasis on mobility and adaptability, a new blending of ownership and sharing.
 It demands open displays for shared information.
 And it requires support for shared technology, storage, and vertical and horizontal surfaces.